scientific-ontology-network/example-ontology-repository/README.md

 ## Contributing

-If you want to learn how you can contribute to MNO's development, please refer to (our contribution manual)[CONTRIBUTING.md].
+If you want to learn how you can contribute to MNO's development, please refer to [our contribution manual](./CONTRIBUTING.md).

 ## License / Copyright / Citation

 This repository is licensed under `CC0 1.0 Universal (CC0 1.0) Public Domain Dedication`.
-For a scientific citation please see the [CITATION.cff](CITATION.cff).
+For a scientific citation please see the [CITATION.cff](./CITATION.cff).

 To cite a specific class of the ontology and its definition please use the following convention:
 > 'class label' (FUll-URI) from the [My new ontology (mno)](http://example.org/ontologies/mno)